leongkkevin/LogicCalculator/README.md

 (((a ^ c) -> (a -> b)) ^ ((c ^ d) -> (a -> d))) -> (a -> c)
 ```

+Please add a space in between each variable and operation symbol.

 For the union operator, use a 'v' symbol.

 For the intersection operator, use a '^' symbol.